nabato/alabaster-themes/README.md

 ![](screenshot.png)

-Based on [Tonsky's sublime-scheme-alabaster](https://github.com/tonsky/sublime-scheme-alabaster) this theme goes more minimal and defines only four elements (all in a broad terms):
+This theme goes more minimal and defines only four elements (all in a broad terms):

 #### Strings